digant-prajapati/digant-prajapati/README.md

 - Appreciation by Dell for finding IDOR.
 - Appreciation by Honeywell for PII data leakage.
 - Appreciation by IBM for finding XSS vulnerability.
-- Appreciation by AirCanada, Anatta, Informatica, MijnTuin and more for Finding Vulnerability
+- Appreciation by AirCanada, Anatta, Informatica, MijnTuin and more for Finding Vulnerability.
-- Got an appreciation letter from University of Erfurt and Thales Group
+- Got an appreciation letter from University of Erfurt and Thales Group.

 ## Social Networks